 By now as you know what are invertebrates, let’s get to know about their characteristics.

-- All invertebrates do not have a spinal cord or vertebral column, instead most of them possess an exoskeleton that encompases the entire body.
+- All invertebrates do not have a spinal cord or vertebral column, instead, most of them possess an exoskeleton that encompasses the entire body.

 - Normally, these are tiny and don’t grow very large.

 - Do not possess lungs since they respire through their skin.

 - Since they cannot produce their own food, Invertebrates are heterotrophic.

 Invertebrates involve all the animals that do not come under vertebrates group.
 There are mainly four kinds of invertebrates as listed below by Phylum.

 - Phylum Mollusca

 - Phylum Arthropods